Oct 19, 2020 Join our Private facebook Group!

 Look for sales at grocery stores.
 Many people think grocery stores are too expensive to get these types of items, but most grocery stores offer great sales on them at least once a month.

-Coupon for those Health Pain Relievers/Vitamins or consider buying generic if lesser cost
+Coupon for those Health Pain Relievers/Vitamins or consider buying generic if the lesser cost

 Look into your company benefits for savings of 50-100%.

-Now that you know some of the ways you can save on your average monthly expenses, we will look at the best things to do with that money you are saving, next week.
+Now that you know some of the ways you can save on your average monthly expenses, we will look at the best things to do with that money you save next week.